ritza-co/CodeCapsules/serverlessFirstSteps/6.CreatingLoginManager/sleeptrackerpt2.md

 Under this line, we see a lot of code enclosed in `<script>...</script>` tags.
 This is all JavaScript code.
 In this code, we create two variables, `x` and `y`, which contain arrays of the dates and number of hours slept that a user has logged.

 Note that we have set these variables as `safe`, which means that Jinja will not attempt to escape or encode any of the characters within them when it renders the HTML.
 This is dangerous to do with user input, which is why we validated both the date and time values in our Python code.
 If we had not validated them, a malicious user might be able to supply JavaScript code in the date or time input fields and alter the behaviour of this page.

 The code inside `var trace1 = {...}` tells Plotly which data to use for the x and y axes, and the type of graph we'll make – a bar graph.

 All the code in `var layout = {...}` effects things like x and y axis labelling, font type, and size of font.
-Customise this yourself!
+Customise this to your liking!

 Finally, The line `Plotly.newPlot('graph', data, layout)` creates the actual graph and displays it to a user.